Lance Strate: Career

 Strate is one of the founders of the Media Ecology Association.
 He served as that organization's first president from 1998 to 2009, and was the co-founder of the MEA's journal, Explorations in Media Ecology, which he co-edited from 2001 to 2004, and edited alone from 2004 to 2007.
-He has been a trustee of the Institute of General Semantics since 2013, and served as the IGS Executive Director from 2008 to 2011.
-He was elected president of the New York Society for General Semantics in 2016.
+He has been a trustee of the Institute of General Semantics since 2013, served as the IGS Executive Director from 2008 to 2011, and has served as IGS President since 2020.
+He was elected president of the New York Society for General Semantics in 2016 and served a five-year term.
 He is also a past president of the New York State Communication Association.
 He has been on the faculty of Fordham University since 1989, and served as department chair between 1997 and 2001.
 He has also taught at Fairleigh Dickinson University, New York University, William Paterson University, the University of Connecticut, and Adelphi University.

 Strate is quoted frequently in the media about politics and social media, including in The New York Times, USA Today, Fortune Magazine, ABC News, South Dakota Public Radio (NPR), The National Post (Canada), The Jerusalem Post, and NHK Japanese Public Television.

-Strate is author or co-author of six books—including a book of poetry - and editor or co-editor of seven others.
+Strate is author or co-author of eight books—including a book of poetry—and editor or co-editor of seven others.
 Translations of his work have appeared in French, Spanish, Italian, Portuguese, Hungarian, Hebrew, Mandarin, and the fictional Quenya language.
 His articles have appeared in The Guardian and are regularly featured in the Jewish Standard and The Times of Israel.

 He has been president of the Congregation Adas Emuno, a Reform synagogue in New Jersey, since 2012.